 Is the AP Biology Content Difficult?

 The AP Biology exam could also be considered more challenging than other AP tests because of its format.
-The multiple choice section also includes six “grid-in” questions that require you to solve math problems related to biological concepts.
-The free response section includes 8 questions (2 long and 6 short response), which is more free response questions than most other AP exams.
+The multiple choice section also includes six “grid-in” math problems related to biological concepts.
+The free response section has eight questions (two long response and six short response), which is more than most other AP exams.
 The test requires extensive knowledge of many different topics as well as a lot of stamina.

 Do Students Think AP Biology Is Hard?

 The most common way that students describe AP Biology (based on College Confidential threads) is that it’s very, very memorization-heavy.
-The test and curriculum were redesigned in 2012 to try and mitigate this a little, but it still covers a ton of material that can also be conceptually difficult.
+The test and curriculum were redesigned in 2012 to try and mitigate this a little, but it still covers a ton of conceptually difficult material.